 We then began seeking sources of possible candidates.
 These came from various sources.
-We contacted our Associational Director

-Convention which was of some help.
+We contacted our Associational Director of Missions who was of help here.
+We contacted the Florida Baptist Convention which was of some help.
 We had members of the church give us names that they knew; we had several retired ministers in our church who were helpful in obtaining the names of some potential candidates.
 None of these potential candidates were contacted until well into the selection process.
 What we had decided to do was obtain during the first approximately two to three months as many potential candidates as possible and begin classifying them into three categories.
-The three categories would include, (1) the most likely to meet the criteria established by the church and the committee, (2) somewhat likely to meet the churches criteria and (3) not likely to meet the churches criteria.
+The three categories would include, (1) the committee, (2) somewhat likely to meet the churches criteria and (3) not likely to meet the churches criteria.
 We successfully obtained approximately forty-seven (47) potential candidates and divided them into the three categories.

-While this was going on the committee, at the church's monthly
+While this was going on the committee, at the church's monthly business meeting, submitted reports of its progress.

-At the same time, on about November 1, 1978, the Ministerial felations Committee of the Deacons recommended that Dr. Paul S.

-James be called as interim pastor, effective immediately.
-Dr. James eld accept the call.
-This was a very significant and important with the church during this period when we were in the pastor election process.
-Dr. James is an example of a retired Baptist election who seems to have the talent to keep and pull people to while serving as an interim pastor.
-He is a very distin minuted and competent pastor of many years and has held several services which relieved the Pastor Selection Committee of feeling pressed for an immediate and perhaps hasty decision.
+At the same time, on about November 1, 1978, the Ministerial Relations Committee of the Deacons recommended that Dr. Paul S. James be called as interim pastor, effective immediately.
+Dr. James did accept the call.
+This was a very significant and important event in the church during this period when we were in the pastor selection process.
+Dr. James is an example of a retired Baptist minister who seems to have talent to keep and pull people together while serving as an interim pastor.
+He is a very distinguished and competent pastor of many years and has held several successful pastorates.
+The church was very fortunate to have his services which relieved the Pastor Selection Committee of feeling pressed for an immediate and perhaps hasty decision.